microsoft/vscode-eslint/README.md

 ### Version 2.2.0

 Added support for ESLint V8.0 Beta.
-This release also switch to the ESLint class API that got introduced in version 7.
-In addition the rules taken into consideration during code action on save can now be configured.
+To stay backwards compatible with eslint settings the version still uses the CLIEngine if available.
+However users can force the use of the new ESLint API using the setting `eslint.useESLintClass`.

 ### Version 2.1.22